RenderKit/ospray/doc/api.md

 ### Environment Variables

-Finally, OSPRay's generic device parameters can be overridden via environment variables for easy changes to OSPRay's behavior without needing to change the application (variables are prefixed by convention with "`OSPRAY_`"):
+OSPRay's generic device parameters can be overridden via environment variables for easy changes to OSPRay's behavior without needing to change the application (variables are prefixed by convention with "`OSPRAY_`"):